paulveillard/cybersecurity-red-team/README.md

 - They utilize all the available techniques (discussed below) to find weaknesses in people, processes, and technology to gain unauthorized access to assets.
 As a result of these simulated attacks, red teams make recommendations and plans on how to strengthen an organization’s security posture.

-## What is a Blue Team?

- - A [blue team](https://purplesec.us/red-team-vs-blue-team-cyber-security/#Blue) consists of security professionals who have an inside out view of the organization.
-Their task is to protect the organization’s critical assets against any kind of threat.

-- They are well aware of the business objectives and the organization’s security strategy.
-Therefore, their task is to strengthen the castle walls so no intruder can compromise the defenses.

 ![red](https://github.com/paulveillard/cybersecurity-red-team/blob/main/img/red-purple-blueteam.png)